CallmeKuda/Artificial-Intelligence-AIR711s/README.md

 This is the result of the envirnoment creation

-2. Hill climbing algorithm for solving the Traveling Salesman Problem (TSP) in the context of visiting various places in Windhoek.
+2.This repository explores the application of the Hill climbing algorithm for solving the Traveling Salesman Problem (TSP) in the context of visiting various places in Windhoek.
+The objective is to visit a set of places exactly once, returning to the starting point, while minimizing total travel distance.